john9francis/radiation-modeling/timeSpentPhase3.md

 # Week 3: 11/13-11/19
 - [ ] Get that G4 Brems graph from b.
 Oliphant's book, and return it!
+- [x] Edit and post g4 med linac video
-- [ ] Edit and post g4 med linac video
+- [ ] Edit and post g4 med linac pt 2 video
 - [ ] Get a PDD graph
 - [ ] Get a beam profile
-- [ ] Get a lead box around linac head and a flattening filter
+- [x] Get a lead box around linac head
+- [ ] and a flattening filter

 - 11/14 9:07 am 1.75 hr editing med linac and researching beam profile and pdd articles UPDATE: Got 3 articles read and their graphs saved, I just need to analyze them.
 Also edited the entire part 1 of my med linac videos.
 - 11/14 7:53 pm 2.5 hr going over b. oliphant's article one last time to see if I can get relative energies.
 Then editing med linac.
 UPDATE: I posted med linac v010 video, (Just the demo not the code) and then I coded in a lead protector around my linac head.
 - 11/15 5:15 pm 1 hr reading more about PDD and trying to quickly create a pdd graph.
 UPDATE: Got the phantom to be a sensitiveDetector, and started registering hits.
+- 11/15 7:20 pm Making a big hitsCollection For the entire run on med linac